 Why is Debt Constant?

 Debt is no stranger to Canadian households.
-In fact, it is estimated that Canadian households most recently average a debt load of 158% of their after-tax income.
+In fact, it is estimated that Canadian households most recently averaged a debt load of 158% of their after-tax income.
 This may seem like a surprising decline from the alarming numbers reported in June 2020.
 However, the numbers can be deceiving.
-They are likely attributed to government assistance in response to the pandemic.
-This forces many to defer payments or apply for refinancing with their lenders.
-The harsh truth is that this is a short-lived reprieve with many indicators showing debt is once again rising with possibly dangerous implications for Canadian households and the economy.
+They are likely attributed to government assistance and payment deferrals.
+The harsh truth is that this is a short-lived reprieve, with many indicators showing debt is once again rising with possibly dangerous implications for Canadian households and the economy.

-The psychological impacts of accrued debt over time have been well established and studied.
-Debt not only causes the obvious stress and anxiety, but has also been shown to affect our ability to make decisions.
-When consumers reduce and eliminate their debts the positive impacts on their daily life and decisions regarding their future are overwhelmingly positive.
+The psychological impacts of accrued debt over time have been well-established and studied.
+Debt not only causes obvious stress and anxiety but has also been shown to affect our ability to make decisions.
+When consumers reduce and eliminate their debts, the positive impacts on their daily life and decisions regarding their future are overwhelmingly positive.

 Common Reasons Canadians Do Not Seek Preemptive Solutions to Their Debt

-Each consumer has his or her own personal journey with their finances that ultimately shapes how they approach and deal with their debts.
+Each consumer has their own personal financial journey that ultimately shapes how they approach and deal with their debts.
 However, there are some common themes present in many individuals that prevent them from taking action sooner rather than later.

 Accepting Debt as a Part of Life

 Acceptance of debt is a dangerous proposition that leads many consumers to lose a significant amount of money to interest and penalties over time.
-Many Canadian consumers consider debt an inevitable part of their day-to-day life and monthly responsibilities.
-They will budget for monthly minimum payments, but accept that they will likely be paying some form of debt at each stage of their life.
+Many Canadian consumers consider debt an inevitable part of their daily and monthly responsibilities.
+They will budget for monthly minimum payments but accept that they will likely be paying some form of debt at each stage of their life.

 Limited Knowledge of Available Options